It is around this time every year that my classroom to-do list starts looking a

 - Will you have community or individual supplies, or a mixture of both?

 - What procedures will you have in place for handing out supplies that aren’t already at student desks?

 - Where will you store extra supplies (especially big items, like tissues, Clorox wipes, or Ziploc bags) so that you can easily access them?

 - If a student walks in with a backpack full of supplies on the first day of school (or at Meet Your Teacher Night), what should he do with them?

-Early Finishers, but I can't stress the importance of this on the first day of school.
+If a student finishes early, what can he or she do?
+I have talked a lot about the importance of planning for Early Finishers, but I can’t stress the importance of this on the first day of school.
 I mentioned earlier in the post to not let students have a free moment on the first day of school.
 Inevitably, though, students will work at different paces, and you will need something to keep those early finishers occupied in a meaningful way.
 Explaining early finisher activities should be on your list for discussion on the very first day of school!